brightface/ras_car/README.md

 # raspberry_car
-made by raspberry and a lot of sensor are uesd.
+Car made by raspberry and a lot of sensor are uesd.